blog posts

 • Use of unoptimized and high-volume images

-• Not updating WordPress, WordPress plugins, and theme
+• Not updating WordPress, WordPress plugins, and themes

 Increasing server response time (Response Time)

-We have become familiar with the reasons for the slowness of the WordPress site.
-In the lower part, we will explain the solution to increase the speed of the WordPress site.
+We have identified the reasons for WordPress’s slowness.
+In the lower part, we will explain how to increase its speed.

 Using many plugins

-It can be safely said that one of the main reasons for WordPress speed drop is the installation of a large number of WordPress plugins.
-By removing redundant and redundant plugins (both active and inactive), you will see a significant increase in speed.
+One of the main reasons for WordPress’s speed drop is the installation of many plugins.
+Removing redundant plugins (both active and inactive) will significantly increase speed.

-Using a light format is one of the good solutions to prevent the site from slowing down and increase the speed of the site.
-Some templates are very heavy, they use images, videos, slides, plugins, etc. and cause the site to be slow.
-If you only pay attention to the beauty of the WordPress site template and do not pay attention to the number of photos, slides, videos, etc., with the increase in information and contents of the site and the increase in users, you will probably face the problem of slow site speed.
+Using a lightweight format is an effective way to prevent the site from slowing down and to improve its speed.
+Some templates are very heavy; they use images, videos, slides, plugins, etc., which can slow the site.
+If you focus only on the beauty of the WordPress site template and ignore the number of photos, slides, videos, etc., as the site’s content grows and user traffic increases, you will likely encounter slow site speed.

-Usually, the use of nulled templates and plugins causes slowness and many problems in WordPress, those who provide nulled templates and plugins put codes inside them that, in addition to being viral, cause WordPress to slow down, so as long as you can Do not use nulled templates and plugins.
+Using nulled templates and plugins often causes performance issues and other problems in WordPress.
+Those who provide nulled templates and plugins embed code that, in addition to being viral, slows WordPress.
+As much as possible, do not use nulled templates or plugins.

 Use of inappropriate hosting

-Whatever your script or content management system is, if you use low-quality hosts, you will have 100% speed problems.
-Unfortunately, the number of companies that offer low-quality hosts is increasing rapidly, and there is no monitoring of these companies. , even some big companies have started to provide poor-quality services.
-So you must be careful when preparing the host.
+Whatever your scripting or content management system, using low-quality hosting will cause 100% performance issues.
+Unfortunately, the number of companies offering low-quality hosts is increasing rapidly, and these companies are not monitored.
+Even some big companies have started providing poor-quality services, so you must be careful when preparing the host.

 Heavy site database

-One of the problems we have seen in many sites has been the extreme slowness of the database, managers who have used any plugin to increase the speed of their site, but not only this problem has not been solved, but it has also gotten worse, it is interesting to know that When you don’t have a healthy and orderly database, no matter how much you increase the hardware power of your service, it cannot have a big impact on the speed and performance of your site.
-One of the best plugins to optimize the database and reduce the size of the WordPress database is the WP-Optimize plugin.
+One of the problems we have seen in many sites has been the extreme slowness of the database, managers who have used any plugin to increase the speed of their site, but not only this problem has not been solved, but it has also gotten worse, it is interesting to know that When you don’t have a healthy and orderly database, no matter how much you increase the hardware power of your service, it cannot have a significant impact on the speed and performance of your site.
+One of the best plugins for optimizing and reducing the size of the WordPress database is WP-Optimize.

 Introducing the WP-Optimize plugin for WordPress database optimization

-WP Optimize plugin is considered one of the best plugins to optimize and reduce the size of the WordPress database.
+The WP-Optimize plugin is considered one of the best for optimizing and reducing the size of the WordPress database.

 1- Delete all automatically saved posts in WordPress

 As you know, from WordPress version 2.6, the option of automatically saving posts was added to the WordPress system.
-This option is very useful. or if you encounter a power outage problem, you can recover a large part of your posts, now suppose you have thousands of posts published on your WordPress site, WordPress copies several copies of almost every post, so a large number of posts Used and unused has been added in your WordPress database and this possibility has made your WordPress slower, this plugin can delete these posts and there is no need to worry because this plugin does not delete your pending posts, but the post Removes autosaves.
+This option is handy.
+Or if you encounter a power outage problem, you can recover a large part of your posts.
+Now, suppose you have thousands of posts published on your WordPress site.
+WordPress copies several copies of almost every post, so a large number of posts, used and unused, have been added to your WordPress database.
+This possibility has made your WordPress slower, this plugin can delete these posts and there is no need to worry because this plugin does not delete your pending posts, but the post Removes autosave.

 2- By checking this option, the posts in the trash and your automatic drafts will be deleted.